contactlab/saray/README.md

 ## A note on HTTP POSTs

-This stubber has a basi support for POST requests, so the parameters should be very simple, similar to a GET request.
+This stubber has a basic support for POST requests, so the parameters should be very simple, similar to a GET request.

 ## How to run